IBB PAS Repository

 Synthesis of Novel Halogenated Heterocycles Based on o-Phenylenediamine and Their Interactions with the Catalytic Subunit of Protein Kinase CK2

-Winiewska-Szajewska, Maria and Maciejewska, Agnieszka Monika and Speina, Elzbieta and Poznański, Jarosław and Paprocki, Daniel (2021) Synthesis of Novel Halogenated Heterocycles Based on o-Phenylenediamine and Their Interactions with the Catalytic Subunit of Protein Kinase CK2.
+Winiewska-Szajewska, Maria and Maciejewska, Agnieszka M. and Speina, Elzbieta and Poznański, Jarosław and Paprocki, Daniel (2021) Synthesis of Novel Halogenated Heterocycles Based on o-Phenylenediamine and Their Interactions with the Catalytic Subunit of Protein Kinase CK2.
 Molecules, 26 (11). p.
 3163.
 ISSN 1420-3049

 [img]